 All of our printers are fully converted at our premises in Stoke-on-Trent.
-We have over 15 years experience with colour laser printers and photocopiers since converting a Canon CLC700 for ceramic transfer printing back in 1999.
-Since then we have worked with printers from Canon, Xerox, Panasonic, Konica Minolta and more recently Ricoh.
+We have over 15 years experience with colour laser printers (ceramic print system) and photocopiers since converting a Canon CLC700 for ceramic transfer printing back in 1999.
+Since then we have worked with printers from Canon, Xerox, Panasonic, Konica, Minolta and more recently Ricoh.

 In order to prepare a printer for ceramic use it is necessary to replace the original developers and toners with specially manufactured high temperature stable ceramic toners.
 The whole process can be completed in a few hours after which the printer needs to be calibrated for use with the installed ceramic toners.

-After purchasing a converted printer all you need to start producing your own ceramic transfers is a PC or Mac to generate your images, a decal paper on which to print the images and a means of applying a covercoat to transfer the image from the paper to the ceramic or glass article.
+After purchasing a ceramic print system all you need to start producing your own ceramic transfers is a PC or Mac to generate your images, a decal paper on which to print the images and a means of applying a covercoat to transfer the image from the paper to the ceramic or glass article.

 For best results we suggest using a screen printed covercoat, but if, like most of our clients you are inexperienced in screen printing then very acceptable results can be achieved with a dry laminated covercoat.